myminseok/vmware-docs/draft-k8s-dashboard-wavefront-tips.md

 implemented in these dashboards.
 For more detailed information, refer to the [Wavefront documentation](https://docs.wavefront.com/query_language_reference.html).

-## General Consideration for WQL
+## General Considerations for WQL
 - It is easier to debug if WQL is composed into smaller units.
-Better debugging visibility is achieved by changing the chart type to `table`
+- Better debugging visibility is achieved by changing the chart type to `table`
 - For any charts showing it's current status, such as Active/Inactive charts, use the last 2 mins metrics for stable dashboard alerting to minimizing flip-flopping of events.
 This is assuming that the Wavefront-proxy agent, by default, reports to Wavefront every 30 seconds.
 Also, apply the `at` function to use the latest time-series data.
 - For alerting, use the same WQL from the chart.